|Season 5 (2/2)|

 "The Runaway Husband"

-Guest Armchair Detective: James Montgomery Flagg (magazine illustrator)
+Guest Armchair Detective: James Montgomery Flagg (painter and magazine illustrator)

 "The Iron Woman"